wttech/gradle-aem-plugin/README.md

 #### Task `instanceRestore`

-`instanceRestore` requires `-Pforce` commandline switch.
+`instanceRestore` requires `-Pforce` command line switch.
 It destroys the instance, gets backup zip and unzip it, runs instanceUp.

 This task selects backup zip file based on  properties configured in `gradle.properties` file:
 * if `backup.downloadUrl` is defined, backup is restored from that URL (HTTP, SFTP, SMB, FILE protocols supported)